 A phone is a small computer.
 See above

 Use your discretion.
 If the professor has already written the notes you are intending to write, then yours may seem redundant.
 But many people find writing some notes to be helpful in remembering and organizing thoughts.

 Should I write notes on paper, rather than on my computer?

 Yes.
 It is yet to be proven that computers assist learning.

 Should I come to class?

 Probably.
 Anecdotally, it seems that students who come to class generally do better in courses.
-Also, university education is very expensive for most students - if you're not interested in class, perhaps consider doing something else that does interest you with that money.
+Also, university education is very time consuming and expensive for most students - if you're not interested in class, perhaps consider doing something else that does interest you with that time and money.